-This was our course project for the ME547 robot manipulator course.
-We implemented a fully automated method for accurate maze solving.
-The system used a camera looking from above and a FANUC robotic arm.
+We implemented a fully automated method for accurate maze solving for a 4th-year course.
+The system used a camera looking from above the workspace and a FANUC robotic arm holding a marker.

 A binary representation of the maze is extracted using image processing techniques such as cropping, thresholding, noise reduction, and contour finding.
-The start point is marked by a square and the end point is marked by a triangle.
+The start point of the maze is marked by a square and the endpoint is marked by a triangle.

-To ensure the path travels in the center between the walls, the binary image is skeletonized and a weighted A* algorithms is used to find a path through the maze.
-A greedy algorithms is then applied to reduce the number of waypoints required to traverse the path.
+To ensure the path travels down the center, the binary image is skeletonized and a weighted A* algorithm is used to find a path through the maze.
+A greedy algorithm is then applied to reduce the number of waypoints required to traverse the path.

-In order for the robotic arm to draw accurately to the designed path, we calibrated the position and orientation of the camera, robotic arm, and the table surface.
-We used a standard checkerboard for calibration.
-First, a pattern is drawn on the table to place the checkerboard.
-Since we know where the robot has drawn, we can calculate the transformation of the checkerboard with respect to the robot.
-Then, the camera is calibrated to the checkerboard using homography.
+In order for the robotic arm to draw accurately to the designated path, we calibrated the position and orientation of the camera, robotic arm, and the table surface.
+We place a standard checkerboard at a known location on the work surface, and then use homography to find the transformation between the checkerboard and the camera.